glitch-game-club/glitch-game-club/CONTRIBUTING.md

 Please try to follow the following guidelines

-**Visibility of code**: Try to make the core code of your game as visible as possible.
+ 1. **Visibility of code**: Try to make the core code of your game as visible as possible.
 You may want to include your

-**Avoid using too many functions** Try
+ 2. **Avoid using too many functions** Try to limit the complexity of your code by not nesting functions if you can avoid it to help novice coders
+ 3. **Use DR Principle** If you  Do Repeat some steps to avoid using more complicated coding structures that's ok.
+Prioritise clarity and readability over efficiency
+ 4. **Avoid new prototypes** and other meta structures when possible

 ## How to report bugs